Regionaal-Archief-Zuid-Utrecht/SURA/README.md

-# SURA - Secure URL Access Service
+# SURA - Secure URL Return API

-A FastAPI-based service that provides secure URL access through JWT tokens.
+A FastAPI-based service that provides secure URL manipulation, for example through JWT tokens.
 The service can operate in both public and private modes, with token generation available in public mode.

 ## Features